SciML/TruncatedStacktraces.jl/README.md

-# TruncatedStacktraces.jl: Truncated and Simpler Stacktraces for the Julia Programming Langauge
+# TruncatedStacktraces.jl: Truncated and Simpler Stacktraces for the Julia Programming Language

 Don't you wish Julia stacktraces were simpler?
 Introducing TruncatedStacktraces.jl!
 The purpose of this package is to give package authors a single uniform system for implementing truncation of type printing